PleahMaCaka/Supavelte-CSR/README.md

 ### for Android

+Before the running in the android you need to check some prerequisites:

+- Open the project in the Android Studio once over
+- Android SDK / NDK

+### Publish

+*WIP*

 ```bash
 pnpm tauri android dev # for development
 pnpm tauri android build # for build, but if you need apk file, use the android studio